olgadk7/olgadk7.github.io/_posts/2024-11-13-eudemonia.md

 I learned so much and have so many more questions.
 I'm inspired to explore my health and myself more, thanks to the amazing environment created by Eudemonia.
 Here's to many more experiences like this!

 *P.S.
-I'm still waiting for the recordings of some sessions I had to miss.*
+I'm still waiting for the recordings of some sessions I had to miss, which should enrich myconference notes further.*

 #biology, #technology, #entrepreneurship